Waynesville, Missouri: Transportation

-Waynesville Regional Airport at Forney Field serves the community with air service.
-Even though it is on Fort Leonard Wood, it is jointly run by the cities of Waynesville and St. Robert and is available for civilian use by private pilots and scheduled commercial passenger service.
+Waynesville-St. Robert Regional Airport provides the community with air service.
+Although it is on Fort Leonard Wood, it is jointly run by the cities of Waynesville and St. Robert.
+However the passenger terminal is operated under the control of the United States Army.
+The airport is available for civilian use by private pilots and scheduled commercial passenger service.

 The major east–west route is Interstate 44; before that, the main highway was U.S. Route 66, which still exists as a scenic route through the area and passes through Devil's Elbow, St. Robert, Waynesville, Buckhorn, and Hazelgreen.
-Names for U.S. Route 66 vary - at different places, it's called Teardrop Road, Highway Z, Old Route 66, Historic Route 66, and Highway 17.
+Names for U.S. Route 66 vary.
+At different places, it is called Teardrop Road, Highway Z, Old Route 66, Historic Route 66, and Highway 17.
 State-posted signs mark most of the alignment of the road.

 The major north–south routes near Waynesville are: